UT Teen Health

 The goal of UT Teen Health’s Tier 1A project is to provide capacity building assistance to statewide organizations implementing youth programs with expectant and parenting youth and youth in foster care and juvenile detention.
-The goal of the Tier 1B project is to reduce the teen birth rate by 15 percent among 15-19 year-olds in Bexar County by 2020.
+The goal of the Tier 1B project is to reduce the teen birth rate by 15 percent among females ages 15-19 in Bexar County by 2020.

 Why It Matters

-The OAH TPP Program and UT Teen Health are important investments in reducing the rates of teen births in this country.
+The OAH TPP program and UT Teen Health are important investments in reducing the rates of teen births in this country.
 The University of Texas Health Science Center at San Antonio—UT Teen Health project:

 - Addresses a need.
 Although there has been a decline in teen birth rates in Bexar County, the county’s teen birth rate is still almost double the national rate.